catlaughing/kaggle-house-price/README.md

 # kaggle-house-price
-Notebook for predicting house prices
+Notebook for predicting house prices, top 23% of the leaderboard